person holding a small paper

 What is Git?

-Git is software that you install on your computer that can help you track changes to your code over time, like having a time machine for your software projects.
-It keeps track of every change you make, allowing you to maintain a complete history of your work.
+Git is software that you install on your computer that when initiated through the command console or terminal will help you track changes to your code over time, like having a time machine for your software projects.
+It keeps track of every change you make to files, allowing you to maintain a complete history of your work, even entire directories.

-It does this by allowing users to save the state of a file or files as checkpoints whenever something changes.
+It does this by allowing users to save the state of files as checkpoints whenever something changes.
 These checkpoints are manually triggered by the user using git commands in a terminal.
 WGU keeps the assignments practical.
-You’ll be working directly with Git commands in your terminal and pushing changes to a GitLab repo they give you access to.
-If you’re new to the terminal or command line, it might seem intimidating at first, but the class materials walk you through each step.
+You’ll be working directly with Git commands in your terminal and pushing changes to a GitLab repo that they give you access to.
+If you’re new to the terminal or command line, it might seem intimidating at first, but the class materials walk you through each step and there are online tutorials and videos that show you what to type.

 How I passed D197 in Five Days